-Compare toilet cleaners from ALDI, Domestos, Coles, Duck, Earth Choice, Harpic, White King, Bref and Woolworths on effectiveness, product design, ease of use, smell, environmental friendliness, value for money and overall customer satisfaction.
+Compare toilet cleaners Coles Ultra, Domestos, ALDI Powerforce, White King, Earth Choice, Duck, Harpic, Woolworths Essentials, Bref and Coles on their effectiveness, value for money, ease of use, smell, environmental friendliness, packaging design and overall satisfaction.

 See our Ratings Methodology.